You’ve seen the ads, and it seems like a compelling promise: Save thousands of dollars in interest payments.

 Refinancing can help an interest rate problem but not a monthly payment problem.
-Making sure your payments are manageable on the Standard Repayment Plan can be a good benchmark to see how much you can afford monthly payments when you refinance.
+Making sure your payments are manageable on the Standard Repayment Plan can be a good benchmark to see how much you can afford in monthly payments when you refinance.

-If you’re struggling to make payments on the Standard Repayment Plan, it’s best to stick with federal student loans in that case and opt for an income-driven plan which can lower your payments based on your income.
+If you’re struggling to make payments on the Standard Repayment Plan, it’s best to stick with federal student loans in that case and opt for an income-driven plan, which can lower your payments based on your income.

 5. Your interest savings can make a dent on your principal balance

 The major value of refinancing and saving money on interest is being able to direct more of your money toward your principal student loan balance.